-EDUC 443 Social Studies Methods in the Elementary School UD (3 SH) (WI)
+EDUC 443 (WI) Social Studies Methods in the Elementary School

 This course will prepare teacher candidates to implement a concept-based, developmentally appropriate, and process oriented social studies program.
 The course will focus upon 21st Century learning skills including critical thinking and problem-solving, communication skills, creativity and innovation skills, collaboration skills, and contextual learning skills.
-In addition, candidates will learn to systematically include 21st Century life skills into their pedagogy: including: leadership, ethics, accountability, adapt- ability, personal productivity, personal responsibility, people skills, self-direction, and social responsibility, including activity-based social studies lessons, social studies process skills, and the integration of technology throughout the social studies curriculum.
+In addition, candidates will learn to Systematically include 21st Century life skills into their pedagogy: including: leadership, ethics, accountability, adapt- ability, personal productivity, personal responsibility, people skills, self-direction, and social responsibility, including activity-based social studies lessons, social studies process skills, and the integration of technology throughout the social studies curriculum.
 The candidate will learn to use formative and summative assessment to monitor and evaluate student performance.
 The candidate will learn to use traditional strategies for assessment as well as authentic assessments to measure content knowledge as well as learning and thinking skills, information and technology literacy, and life skills.
 Instruction on the stock market and the Junior Achievement program is included.
 Lesson plans focusing on financial, economic, business and entrepreneurial literacy or civic literacy will be required.
 This course includes 15 hours of field experience.
-Prerequisite: EDUC 307.
 This is a writing intensive course.

-EDUC 444 Language Arts in the Elementary School UD (3 SH)
+EDUC 444 Language Arts in the Elementary School

 This course will prepare prospective elementary teachers to implement a concept-based, developmentally appropriate, and process oriented communication program.
 The course will focus upon 21st Century learning skills including critical thinking and problem-solving, communication skills, creativity and innovation skills, collaboration skills, and contextual learning skills.
 In addition, candidates will learn to systematically include 21st Century life skills into their pedagogy: including: leadership, ethics, accountability, adaptability, personal productivity, personal responsibility, people skills, self-direction, and social responsibility.
 The course will include the integration of technology throughout the language arts curriculum.
 The candidate will learn to use formative and summative assessment to monitor and evaluate student performance and will learn to use traditional strategies for assessment as well as authentic assessments to measure content knowledge, learning and thinking skills, information and technology literacy, and life skills.
-Prerequisite: EDUC 307 standards.
-Discussions and exercises will be directed towards how to successfully complete requirements for licensure in the state of North Carolina.
-Students who show evidence of passing scores on all of the required licensure exams can exempt from this course.